tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 ssh  -L 8081:NodeName:8082 -N NodeName
 ```

+NodeName is the compute node where where job is running, which can be found by using the `squeue -u $USER` command.
 Port 8081 (first) must be the same as the port you used in the previous command, since we are creating a bridge for traffic to come from that port.
 Port 8082 (second) is whatever port your job is using.
 Again, the NodeName and ports will be different depending on where your job runs and what port your job uses.